ESMoA

-ESMoA, The Experimentally Structured Museum of Art, is an experimental museum located in El Segundo, California, US.
-It was founded in 2013 by Eva Sweeney, Brian Sweeney and Bernhard Zünkeler, and is run by Artlab21 Foundation, a non profit 501(c)(3) public charity founded by the Sweeneys.Its stated mission is to reimagine creativity through the display and education of visual arts.
+ESMoA, also known as the Experimentally Structured Museum of Art, is a museum located in Lawndale, California, US.
+It was founded in 2013 in El Segundo, California, by Eva Sweeney, Brian Sweeney and Bernhard Zünkeler, and is run by Artlab21 Foundation, a nonprofit 501(c)(3) founded by the Sweeneys.
+Its stated mission is to reimagine creativity through the display and education of visual arts.
 ESMoA has offered three "Experiences" per year, presenting a variety of experiences including sculpture, painting, works on paper, performances, and photography, organised by theme and concept rather than chronologically.
 ESMoA uses the terms Transdisciplinary, International, Dynamic and Open.

 ESMoA provides art education for students, families, and adults, with free admission.
 These activities included school programs, drawing workshops, art talks, lectures, family days, cooking, yoga and dance classes, and movie nights.

 History

 Artlab21 Foundation, a non profit 501(c)(3) public charity, is the operator of ESMoA.
 In 2011, two fine art exhibitions were held at the old El Segundo Fire Station, followed by plans for the construction of a permanent art laboratory, known as ESMoA, in the heart of downtown El Segundo.
 In January 2013, ESMoA opened as a functional and experimental art space with a focus on education.

 ESMoA was built in a previously vacant lot in the restaurant district of downtown El Segundo.
 In October 2014 it was listed by Artnet News as being one of America's Top 10 Private Contemporary Art Museums.